 Sift together flour, baking soda and salt; set aside.
 In large mixer bowl, mix together coconut oil, vegetable oil, applesauce, cocoa powder, granulated sugar, brown sugar and vanilla extract.
 Gradually blend dry mixture into oil/sugar mixture.
 Add in chocolate chips.
 Stir until combined.
 Using a cookie scoop, drop the cookie dough onto the cookie sheets about 2 inches apart.
 Gently press down each cookie.
 Bake for 10 to 12 minutes.
 Allow to cool for about 10 minutes before removing from cookie sheet.
 You can store these cookies in an airtight container in the refrigerator for up to two weeks.

-Please note: I am not a paid endorser nor did I accept any freebies of the brands or products mentioned in this post.
-These are products I personally use and wanted to share them with you :-)
+Please note: I am not a paid endorser nor did I accept any free samples of the brands or products mentioned in this post.
+I purchased these items myself and wanted to mention them by name because I used them and genuinely liked time :-)